 • Reduced Stress: Flexible scheduling minimizes the stress of juggling caregiving and school.
 Young carers can focus on their studies without worrying about missing classes or assignments due to caregiving responsibilities.

-• Preventing Burnout: By preventing burnout, flexible scheduling allows young carers to maintain their mental health and well-being.
+• Preventing Burnout: Flexible scheduling prevents burnout, allowing young carers to maintain their mental health and well-being.
 They can continue to provide care without experiencing exhaustion and anxiety.

 • Individualized Approach: The key to success is creating an individualized approach for each young carer, considering their unique circumstances and caregiving demands.